Roots and Radishes

 Easy Pesto Potato Salad

 Welcome to the easiest pesto potato salad ever!
 Crispy roasted potatoes and onions come together with plenty of your favorite pesto, plus a few fresh herbs for good measure.
-Serve it as a side dish to your favorite main, whether it's summer barbecue or for any season.
+Serve it as a side dish to your favorite main, whether it's barbecue season or for any time.

 Pesto potato salad in white ceramic bowl with white linen on side, parsley sprinkled around, on beige and white surface this recipe

-This simple pesto potato salad is nothing short of delicious, and it is READY for all your upcoming summer barbecues!
+This simple pesto potato salad is nothing short of delicious, and it's ready for all your upcoming spring and summer barbecues!
 Whether you eat it warm, room temp, or cold, this potato salad is sure to become a new side dish favorite.

 Jump to: